← Return to Blog

 Grace Lower, another blogger for Seven Corners, reflected on her own experience as a voluntourist.

 “The recent controversy around voluntourism has challenged me to consider the impact of my own international service work.
 While I’m fortunate to have served alongside reputable organizations, I’ll admit that I didn’t put much thought into the ethics and sustainability of my trips.
 The debate on international service trips has highlighted the value of responsible travel.
-Good intentions are only part of the equation.
-The best volunteer trips establish a mutually beneficial relationship between volunteers and the communities they serve — and that’s a cause worth supporting.”

-Choosing Travel Insurance for Volunteer Trips
+Do You Need Travel Insurance for Volunteer Trips?

-Voluntourism trips are often to remote locations.
+Voluntourism trips often take you to remote locations.
 When your destination is difficult to reach or medical care is sparse, protecting your travel plans and your health becomes increasingly important.
 It's important to get travel insurance that meets your unique needs.
-Seven Corners has plans for almost any traveler, whether you’re looking for travel medical insurance when voluntouring abroad, trip protection, or travel insurance for a group.
-Contact us to get the right coverage for you.

 Sign me up